Ember Falls

-Ember Falls is a Finnish heavy metal band based in Tampere.
+Ember Falls was a Finnish heavy metal band based in Tampere.
 Ember Falls was formed in 2015 after the breakup of the band Mekanism, which was founded in 2010.
 The band released the first single Shut Down with Me in the same year.
 Ember Falls signed a worldwide record deal with Spinefarm Records.

 Their first album Welcome to Ember Falls was released in February 2017.

+On 17 May 2023 the Band announced on its Instagram that they will dissolve after releasing their final song, Avalon, on 19 May.

 The band's music is influenced by melodic metal as well as pop and electronic music.